 Take Control of Your Payments and Curb Fraud

-In recent years, payments fraud has been on the rise as fraudsters take advantage of increased digitization of work, shopping and general operations and communications.
+Over the past 12 months, payments fraud has been rampant as fraudsters take advantage of increased digitization of work, shopping and general operations and communications.
 The mental impact of economic uncertainty on consumers and businesses alike also heightens vulnerability of potential victims.
+Meanwhile, fraudsters’ use of artificial intelligence has allowed them to attack at a higher volume and increased sophistication.

-Despite growing fraud attacks and attempts on digital payments — ACH debits and credits, virtual cards, mobile wallets and cryptocurrency — the payments most vulnerable to fraud continue to be a more traditional method of payment: checks.
+While fraud attacks and attempts often take advantage of technology, the payments most vulnerable to fraud continue to be a more traditional method of payment: checks.

-The Association for Financial Professionals® (AFP) recently published the 2023 AFP Payments Fraud and Control Survey, which examines the nature of fraud attacks on business-to-business transactions, the payment methods impacted, and the strategies organizations are adopting to protect themselves from those committing payments fraud.
+The Association for Financial Professionals® (AFP) recently published the 2024 AFP Payments Fraud and Control Survey Report, which examines the nature of fraud attacks on business-to-business transactions, the payment methods impacted, and the strategies organizations are adopting to protect themselves from those committing payments fraud.

 The findings can help business owners and financial and accounting professionals: